thinkthoughts/prime-numbers-lab/bridges/bridges.md

 —and connects it to a specific domain such as prime gaps or spectral structure.

-The goal is not to resolve these problems, but to define concrete, testable correspondences.
+The goal is to define concrete, testable correspondences.

 ---